-- i. i.
-From which cohort (LIFE-P or LIFE-M or both) are samples requested? - ii.
-Provide justification for the cohort(s) selected. - iii.
-Study year(s) for which samples are to be used (e.g. baseline, follow-up) - iv.
-Sample type (e.g. serum, EDTA, DNA) - v.
-Requirement for frozen vs. previously thawed samples - vi.
-Sample volumes - vii.
+- Study year(s) for which samples are to be used (eg. baseline, followup) - ii.
+Sample type (e.g. serum, EDTA, DNA) - iii.
+Requirement for frozen vs. previously thawed samples - iv.
+Sample volumes - v.
 Efforts to integrate sample needs with those of other studies to conserve sample and/or limit freeze-thaw cycles.